Entering Grades 10-12 in fall 2019

 April 26 –April 28, 2019

 Leaders in Training Weekend is a program for teens comprised of creative workshops, targeted self-reflection, and experiential education activities designed to teach leadership, team-building, and communication skills.
 Come hang out with other teens with diabetes!
-Participation is mandatory for to apply to be a Counselor in Training during our other programs (grades 10-12).
+Attendance at Leaders in Training Weekend is a prerequisite for applying to be a Counselor in Training for summer camp (grades 10-12).

 In 2007, Camp Leo launched the Leaders in Training (LIT) program, implementing a new approach to meeting the needs of teens with diabetes.
 All teens with diabetes entering grades 10-12 the following fall are invited to attend.
 Participants are supported in learning leadership skills in a safe environment.
 The creative problem-solving, listening, and communication skills taught by the program can be used year-round by the participants to improve their interpersonal skills, academic performance, and community leadership.
 The LIT program has three main goals:

 To guide teens with diabetes in learning the value of service and developing the skills, knowledge, and understanding necessary to be strong leaders both at camp and in their communities at home.